-Each year, we open the window for nominations by eligible high schools in early-to-mid August.
+Each year, we open the window for nominations in mid-August.

 Committee members are typically business and community leaders from the region, who embody the same qualities we’re looking for in Roan Scholars, and who have a passion for what we’re doing.
 Representative Roan Alumni also serve on the Committee each year.
 Committee members are split into smaller teams, each of which covers one regional selection site.

-In mid-to-late fall, nominees are interviewed, in person, at various sites throughout the region.
-On interview day, nominees will meet individually with one committee member and be interviewed by the entire selection team.
+In mid-to-late fall, students are interviewed, in person, at various sites throughout the region.

 Once we complete Finalist Day interviews, our Steering Committee members face the daunting task of selecting the next Roan Class.
 Offers are typically made to approximately half of the finalists.